Daniel Boone (singer): Career as Daniel Boone

 The record was "Beautiful Sunday".
 It was released in March 1972 and rose to number 21 in the UK Singles Chart.
 It fared rather better in the US peaking at number 15 on the Billboard Hot 100.
 It also made the charts in Australia and New Zealand (gold record), Argentina, Belgium, France, Italy, Mexico, South Africa, Scandinavia, the Netherlands and Germany.

 Boone became particularly popular in Germany, and released versions of "Beautiful Sunday" and the follow up, "Annabelle", in German.
 "Beautiful Sunday" held the number one position in Germany from May to late June 1972.

-"Beautiful Sunday" remains the biggest selling single by an international artist on the Japanese Oricon chart (coming in 19th on the all-time singles sales list with almost two million copies sold).The song was recorded in Brazilian Portuguese by the Brazilian singer Angelo Maximo, under the title: Domingo Feliz (Happy Sunday), and also was recorded by the Brazilian pop band Renato e seus Blue Caps, Angelo Maximo became a smash hit, but Renato E seus Blue Caps did not chart, also Daniel Boone never was released in Brazil.
+"Beautiful Sunday" remains the biggest selling single by an international artist on the Japanese Oricon chart (coming in 19th on the all-time singles sales list with almost two million copies sold).
+The song was recorded in Brazilian Portuguese by the Brazilian singer Angelo Maximo, under the title: Domingo Feliz (Happy Sunday), and also was recorded by the Brazilian pop band Renato e seus Blue Caps, Angelo Maximo became a smash hit, but Renato E seus Blue Caps did not chart, also Daniel Boone never was released in Brazil.
 The song was translated into Russian and covered by the Russian pop group Чиж и Ко, becoming a hit on the Russian Music Charts in 1996.

 It has also become a popular song among fans of Scottish football club Dundee United.
-Boone is known to be a lifelong Dundee United fan, and has tried to invest in the club on several occasions.
+Boone was known to be a lifelong Dundee United fan, and tried to invest in the club on several occasions.
 Boone and McQueen also wrote "Blue Is The Colour", the football anthem for Chelsea.

-Boone has continued his career as a composer and, in 1992, he collaborated with Larry Page to provide The Troggs with two songs for their Athens Andover album ("Tuned into Love" and "Hot Stuff").
+Boone continued his career as a composer and, in 1992, he collaborated with Larry Page to provide The Troggs with two songs for their Athens Andover album ("Tuned into Love" and "Hot Stuff").

+Death

+Boone died in Paignton, Devon on 27 January 2023, at the age of 80.